loudest/argus/README.md

 Our approach for satisfying this challenge was to:

 - Utilize the computer's webcam to detect bounding boxes for eyes, nose, and mouth.
-Once the bounding region has been assigned with machine learning, the biometric marker is compared against a mathematical predictive model determine improved facial recognition detection.
+Once the bounding region has been assigned with machine learning, the biometric marker is compared against a mathematical predictive models to improved facial recognition detection.

 ## Team Members

 Our team is comprised of:

-- [@loudest](https://github.com/loudest) - README.md writer, took the Billpil in the matrix and spent 3 days at [VR Hackathon - Seattle](http://vrhackathon.com/seattle.html) writing this
+- [@loudest](https://github.com/loudest) - README.md writer, took the "blue pill" in the matrix and spent 3 days at [VR Hackathon - Seattle] (http://vrhackathon.com/seattle.html) coding this

 ## Technologies, APIs, and Datasets Utilized